ljr1981/foggler/README.md

 From the command-line, call `foggler.exe` with the name of your BDD spec `*.txt` file (e.g. `foggler my_bdd_spec.txt`).
 Within seconds, you will have a matching generated Eiffel class file that you can include in your EiffelStudio™ project!

 ## Future Plan

+    Release notes are found at the end of this readme.

 Your feedback is welcome!
 Plus use the facilities of GitHub to make your suggestions for new features or to report bugs and defects.
 I will respond with changes as fast as I can (I have a life just like you, right?) 🦖

 From where I sit (for my purposes):